Christmas Cookie Baking Party

 Christmas Cookie Baking Party: ideas and printables for a baking party, a Christmas cookie exchange, or a gingerbread house decorating party.

 One of my favourite holiday treats is Christmas cookies.
 They’re not your run of the mill everyday cookie, they’re somehow just a little bit more special and a little bit more yummy.
 Whether it’s shortbread, or gingerbread houses, or sugar cookies…the list could go on and on -they’re all so good!
 My family joined in for this fun Christmas cookie baking party and it was so much fun.
 I want to share all the details with you today and the printables too.
-This party would also be totally perfect for a gingerbread house making party, or a cookie exchange too, or for baking cookies for Santa with your kids.
+This party would also be totally perfect for a gingerbread house making party, or a cookie exchange too, or for baking cookies for Santa Claus with your kids or as a Christmas cookie decorating party too.

 I come from a long line of Christmas cookie bakers.
+Christmas cookies are one of my favorite holiday traditions.
 When I was a kid it felt like my Grandma made a million different kinds.
 And there were special Christmas cookies, that only made an appearance once a year.
+I can remember my Grandma taking weeks to choose the recipes, and seeing magazines and recipes spread out on the dining room table.
+Then she had to assemble all the ingredients.
+And then there was the actual baking, which went on and one for days and days and days.
+Everytime you visited her before Christmas, there was a new Christmas cookie to sample.
 My mom too used to bake so much when we were little.
 I remember her making cut out shortbread, and decorating little reindeer, Santas, and bells with sugar sprinkles, cherries, and nuts.
+I don’t remember much sampling of my Mom’s cookies though.
+Everything seemed to get packaged up and tupperware and saved until Christmas.

-I thought it would be fun to turn our Christmas cookie baking into a party this year.
+Since Christmas cookies hold such special memories for me, I thought it would be fun to turn our Christmas cookie baking into a party this year.
 It would be perfect to create a sense of occasion for your family, or to invite Grandma over for, or some friends.
+I mean who doesn’t love a good cookie party, right?!
+It’s the perfect way to get into the holiday spirit.
+Put on the Christmas music, and let’s get baking!

 Milk and Cookies

-Since cookie baking and sampling is hard work, I wanted to include a drink and what could be a better fit than milk and cookies?
-I used some up cycled juice bottles, and added our North Pole Milk and Cookies Co. label, just using a glue stick.
+Since cookie baking, decorating, and sampling is hard work, I wanted to include a little snack station for our party.
+To with our holiday cookie sampling, what could be a better fit than milk and cookies?
+I used some upcycled juice bottles as our milk bottles, and added our North Pole Milk and Cookies Co. label, just using a glue stick.
 It worked great and washes right off after the party.
+I love the vintage feel of the milk served in these bottles.

-The little straw flags come in the baking party set too and such a fun detail to add to paper straws.
+The little straw flags for the milk come in the baking party set too and such a fun detail to add to paper straws.

 Gingerbread House Treat Boxes